 \x Substitute the ASCII character with the hexadecimal value that follows.

 One or two characters comprise the hex value.
-Examples:

 This \x7f is the delta character.